1jour1vin

 barbecue

 “Bilbo is a wine with bright fruit, delicate tannins, and a finish reminiscent of raspberries.”
-(The Guide to the Best Wines of France 2022 - RVF) Combining the fruitiness of Beaujolais with the spice of the Rhône Valley, Bilbo stands out for its delicate Mediterranean aromas.
+(The Guide to the Best Wines of France 2022 – RVF) A blend of the fruitiness of Beaujolais and the spice of the Rhône Valley, Bilbo stands out for its delicate Mediterranean aromas.
 Serve slightly chilled!

 Buy your Réserve d'O wines at the best price in a private sale!